Put the Blame on Mame

 A clip of Hayworth singing the song in Gilda was to be included in Michael Jackson's performance of "Smooth Criminal" in the planned show This Is It; the song was included in the posthumously released film version.

+The song is featured in the 2024 DC Studios miniseries The Penguin, a spin-off of the 2022 film The Batman.
+A clip of Hayworth's performance of the song is featured in the first episode, "After Hours", and the song is used again in the sixth episode, "Gold Summit", with protagonist Oz Cobb (Colin Farrell) comparing his elderly, dementia-ridden mother to Gilda.

 In 2004, "Put the Blame on Mame" finished #84 in AFI's 100 Years...100 Songs survey of the top tunes in American cinema.